skannan-maf/optimization-suite-docker/README.md

 This Dockerfile is based on Python:3.10 image and has latest versions of gcc, gfortran (version 12.2.0) NOTE that these versions are post the "cxx14" era and so by default some old features will not be supported.
-Use the CXXFlAGS to enable cxx14 support to compile old programs (like I did in the Dockerfile) Similarly for Fortran flags (See the Dockerfile)
+Use the CXXFLAGS to enable cxx14 support to compile old programs (like I did in the Dockerfile) Similarly for Fortran flags (See the Dockerfile)

 This image can serve as a great base image for python programmers interested in developing optimization programs.